Tallawalla Campsite is nestled in bushland between the ocean and the Great Otways National Park in Moggs Creek, about 750 m off the Great Ocean Road.

 Hidden away, you wouldn’t even know the campsite was there when travelling from Anglesea to Lorne.

-There is no power at Tallawalla so it is a truly ‘get away from it all’ destination.
-Whether you camp or sleep in the cabin, your time at Tallawalla will be accompanied by birdsong and the scent of eucalypt.
+There is no power at Tallawalla, so it is a truly ‘get away from it all’ destination.
+Whether you camp or sleep in the cabin, your time at Tallawalla will be accompanied by birdsong and the scent of eucalyptus.

-For bookings and further information please contact: Vicki Wills
+For bookings and further information please contact firstname.lastname@example.org

-Please note – We need 3 weeks notice, so please book early.
-There’s a minimum stay 2 of nights.
+Please note – We need one month’s notice, so please book early.
+There’s a minimum stay of two nights.

-The property also boasts a 2 bedroom cabin, sleeping up to 10, with a kitchen, gas fridge, wood heater and indoor toilet and basin.
-So if an indoor experience is for you, then the cabin will be just right.
+A two bedroom cabin is available.
+It sleeps up to 10 and has a kitchen, gas fridge, wood heater, and indoor toilet and basin.
+If an indoor experience is for you, then the cabin will be just right.

 Distance to CBD

-The campsite is 129kms from Melbourne GPO and takes about 1 hour 50 minutes to travel from the CBD via the Geelong bypass.
+The campsite is 129 kms from Melbourne and takes about 1 hour 50 minutes to travel from the CBD via the Geelong bypass.

-With four kilometres of beach on your doorstep and hectares of bushland adjacent there is no shortage of activities.
-Walk one of the many tracks that lead from the local picnic ground; trail ride from Blazing Saddles stables (walking distance); surf and swim at Fairhaven Beach (a short walk from Moggs Creek); visit the historic lighthouse; geocache; enjoy the wildflowers, many of which are indigenous to the area; bird watch all year round and whale watch in winter.
+With four kilometers of beach on your doorstep and hectares of adjacent bushland, there is no shortage of activities.
+Walk one of the many tracks that lead from the local picnic ground; trail ride from Blazing Saddles stables (walking distance); surf and swim at Fairhaven Beach (a short walk from Moggs Creek); visit the historic lighthouse; geocache; enjoy the wildflowers, many of which are indigenous to the area; bird watch all year round; and whale watch in winter.

-The campsite is accessible by public transport.
-(Train and then V-line bus)
+The campsite is accessible by public transport – train to Geelong and then a V-line bus.